 The Influencers Guide

-I hope that I have made it pretty black and white now which a little research on the ASA website about how and when you should be disclosing.
+Hopefully you are now a little clearer on the rules surrounding ADs on blogs and social media.
 If you are still not 100% sure the ASA and CAP (Committee of Advertising Practice) have created an awesome Influencers Guide to advertorial content which you can download here.
 It is completely free and has a flow chart that you can follow to decide how you need to disclose on any of your upcoming collaborations.